Maria-Fox/CampHub/readMe.md

 4 - Should a user want to discuss a topic, but perhaps unsure/ uncomfortable of posting the discussion topic under their account they may "Suggest a Topic."
 This is logged in the db and the CampHub WordPress moderator can then review and post under the main account for user discussion.

-To read more about the "why" of CampHub please visit [CampHub] (https://visit-camphub.herokuapp.com/camphub/breakdown).
+To read more about the "why" of CampHub please visit [CampHub](https://visit-camphub.herokuapp.com/camphub/breakdown).
 As this was a passion project, I am confident additional features will be added.

 Standard User Flow:

-Upon visiting [CampHub] (https://visit-camphub.herokuapp.com/camphub) a user is greeted with a few options -
+Upon visiting [CampHub](https://visit-camphub.herokuapp.com/camphub) a user is greeted with a few options -
     1 - Learning about CampHub
     2 - Creating an Account
     3 - Logging In